 Remember lab manuals?
 Those nicely bound notebooks you used in college to document lab experiments?
 If you were born in the 70’s and went to a technical college like me, then you probably do.
 For years I’ve used a plain text file as my “lab manual” in which I documented pretty much anything I learned while building stuff with computers.
 I called my text file “WORKHISTORY” and I made its contents searchable with keywords that summarized each entry.
 When I started working for MapR in 2015, I knew I would be learning a lot of new stuff and I figured this would be a good opportunity to publish a curated version of WORKHISTORY.

 - I like to teach.
 My work feels more worthwhile if I am ultimately sharing newfound knowledge with others.

 - I enjoy typesetting.
-From Latex to Jekyll, I’ve always enjoyed creating well formatted web pages with beautiful fonts, images, and technical content.
+I’ve always enjoyed laying out technical content on well formatted web pages with beautiful fonts, images, and source code.

 - It helps me showcase my work.
 For the same reasons that artists use portfolios to showcase their style and best work, my blog helps me show potential employers what I know and how I communicate.